 Take the kite out of the bag and unfold the kite.
-Place one tip on the ground with the lower skin upwards, and let the rest flap in the wind.
-Fold a small part of the tip over and place some sand on it.
+Lay the kite down with the lower skin up, trailing edge opposite to the wind direction.
+Put some sand or other suitable weight on the trailing edge of the kite to prevent it from blowing away.

-The depower bridle is secured together in the Velcro dirt-outs in the tips.
-Remove the bridle loops from the dirt-outs and check that the bridles are not tangled.
+The depower bridle is secured together in the Velcro tag in the centre of the leading edge of the kite.

+Remove the bridle loops from the Velcro tag and check that the bridles are not tangled.